If a Plane Lands On a Highway Because of An Emergency Who Is Responsible For Getting the Plane Off the Highway?

 No liability where good faith

 Rarely does an aircraft make an emergency landing onto a highway; however, when this does happen, the pilot who performed the emergency landing is legally required to make arrangements for removing the aircraft from the highway as soon as reasonably possible.
-If the highway will be used for take-off of the aircraft, then various special conditions must be followed.
+If the subsequent method of removing the aircraft involves use of the highway for a take-off, then various legal mandates apply.